halt-dos/wiki-base/docs/products/waf/tools/virtualpatching.md

 ---

 ### Overview
 Virtual Patching is a feature of Haltdos WAF to display all the scan results and showcase the graph and statistics of the application scanned.
-Some of the supported scanners include:

-:black_circle: Burp(XML)

-:black_circle: OWASP Zap(Json)

-:black_circle: Acunetix(Json)

 ![virtualpatching](/img/waf/v2/virtualpatching.png)